Virginia Tech® home

 The program applies to any general or construction industry vehicle, machinery, or equipment capable of operating in reverse and which may have an obstructed view to the rear.
 An "obstructed view to the rear" is anything that interferes with the driver's view to the rear of the vehicle at ground level.
 This includes structural members of the vehicle, its load, its height relative to ground level viewing, damage to windows or side mirrors, etc. used for rearview movements, restricted visibility due to weather conditions, or work being performed after dark without proper lighting.

-Covered vehicles with an obstructed view to the rear shall not be operated in reverse unless:
+Vehicles covered by this standard with an obstructed view to the rear shall not be operated in reverse unless:

 • The vehicle has a reverse signal alarm audible above the surrounding noise level;